How to safely inspect your roof after a storm

 Up the ladder: If you are comfortable climbing a ladder and the weather conditions allow you to do so safely, you can get a better look at your roof up close.
 Look for:

 - Loose nails or nail heads raised above the shingle surface may be just one storm away from letting go entirely.

 - Gutter debris can contribute to ice dams later in the year.
 Your roofing contractor may provide gutter cleaning services if you are not comfortable doing the job yourself.

 - Flashing on the upslope (or back) of the chimney and penetrations can be seen more easily from the roof itself.

 If you find damage: Call a local, reputable roofing contractor right away.
 After storms, you may receive solicitations from unfamiliar contractors looking for work.
 To find reputable, factory-certified contractors in your area, visit the GAF contractor locator at: http://www.gaf.com/roofing/contractors.

-The sooner you address any hurricane-season damage, the more secure your roof will be for the winter months.
+The sooner you address any storm damage, the more secure your roof will be when the next storm inevitably rolls in.